Dr. Callentine has been trained in two medical specialties.

 Having studied Family Medicine, Dr. Callentine has been trained to provide comprehensive medical care for families and individuals suffering from all types of illnesses, disorders, conditions and diseases.
 As a family doctor, Dr. Callentine is usually the first point of contact for patients when they seek general medical care (categorized as a primary care provider) and can refer patients to specialists when necessary.

 Family medicine, or family practice, is a division of primary care focused on the provision of comprehensive medical care for people of all ages, with family doctors often providing care for the entire family.
-As a family doctor these physicians generally develop close relationships with patients over an extended period of time, allowing them to provide comprehensive care that other specialists would be unable to deliver.
+As a family doctor, these physicians generally develop close relationships with patients over an extended period of time, allowing for the provision of comprehensive care that other specialists may be less likely to deliver.